rajesh-krishnan/hamsa/README.md

 We provide a basic Makefile, which you will need to adapt to your needs.

 An example usage following the original code is `amazon640`.
+An example of how to use the library from Python is provided in `amazon640.py`.
 Additionally, the `test` program allows testing components.
-An example of how to use the library from Python is provided in `test.py`.

 The configuration I use for testing is below: